 It might seem intimidating to think through worst-case scenarios like this.
 However, this serves as an informal pros and cons list that will help you weigh your options and decide which route is best for your situation.

-Working through those above considerations will help you decide whether or not it’s appropriate for you to chime in with your thoughts.
+Working through the above considerations will help you decide whether or not it’s appropriate to chime in with your thoughts.

 But, what about the actual process of making your opinions known?
-If and when you decide to actually speak up, how do you do so in a way that’s polite, professional, and not pushy?
+Some even wonder if there’s a speak up policy of sorts at their company.
+Regardless of official “rules” (and there seldom are any), if and when you decide to speak up requires common sense and savvy.
+How do you do so in a way that’s polite, professional, and not pushy?

 1. Choose your medium

 Smaller matters — such as pointing out a typo or suggesting who should cater your next team lunch — are easily handled digitally.
 But, larger topics — like a conflict with a co-worker or a discussion about your career advancement — are better left to in-person talks or video chats if necessary.